Introduction

 - Leakage Current:And, due to the leaky currents, the capacitors will lose their ability to store charge over time.
 This might lead to the possible impairment of the circuits performance.

-- Polarity Sensitivity:Some capacitors are polar unit, so it is required to put them in the correct location while fixing to prevent breakdowns.
+- Polarity Sensitivity:Some capacitors have polarity, so technicians must place them in the correct orientation during installation to prevent breakdowns.

 - Temperature Sensitivity:Capacitors are sensitive to temperature variations, more so they also may impact their performance and durability at extreme ambients.